 Any gain or loss on disposal of an investment property is recognised in the Statement of Profit and Loss.

-The fair values of investment property is disclosed in the notes accompanying these financial statements.
+The fair values of investment property is disclosed in the notes accompanying the standalone financial statements.
 Fair values are determined by an external independent registered valuer defined under rule 2 of Companies (Registered Valuers and Valuation) Rules, 2017 who holds recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.

 (c) Intangible assets